kepplin/odin-rockpaperscissor/README.md

 ![demorps](https://user-images.githubusercontent.com/107027281/211229607-3701be47-54f3-47c3-b7d2-4ceb66083f8e.png)

+## About

+This was a two part project for [The Odin Project](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors).
+The first part was simply making a rock paper scissors game to be played in the console.
+The second part was to add an UI to this page.
+The second part of this project felt somewhat overwhelming and I found myself finding a lot of bugs.
+Not my proudest project...

 ## Instructions

 - Click on a button to select your choice for rock paper scissors against the computer.
 As soon as you press a button, the computer will randomly choose and the text will announce who won the round and got a point.